pmbaumgartner/remerge-mwe/README.md

 - corrections for merging sequential bigrams greedily and completely.
   - e.g. `'ya ya ya ya'` -> `'(ya ya) (ya ya)'` -> `'(ya ya ya ya)'`.
 Previously the merge order was non-deterministic, and you could end up with `'ya (ya ya) ya'`
 - An overall simplification of the algorithm.
   - As a tradeoff, this version may be less efficient.
 After a bigram is merged into a single lexeme in the original implementation, new bigrams and conflicting (old) bigrams were respectively added and subtracted from a mutable counter of bigrams.
 The counts of this object were difficult to track and validate, and resulted in errors in certain cases, so I removed this step.
-Instead, only the lexeme data is updated with the new merged lexemes, and bigram data is recreated from scratch using the lexeme data.
-There is certainly improvement for optimization here, particularly in the case where we are recalculating bigrams from lines that did not contain a merged lexeme and thus their bigram data did not change.
+Instead, only the lexeme data is updated with the new merged lexemes.
+Then, we track which lines contain the merged lexeme and create an *update* counter that subtracts the old bigrams from the new bigrams and updates the bigram data using that counter.

 #### Usage